Winterizing Your Home

 Additional steps to take in the event of a hard freeze

-If you have a laundry room in a garage or other unheated location, you will want to take precautions to keep those pipes warm as well.
+If you have a laundry room in a garage or other unheated location, you will also want to take precautions to keep those pipes warm.

 Keep faucets dripping.
 Keeping a small amount of water moving through the pipes will help keep them from freezing.
-The harder the freeze the more water you will want moving through the pipes.
+The harder the freeze, the more water you want moving through the pipes.